-The Court disagrees with both formulations of plaintiffs' argument.
-Under Delaware law, plaintiffs "must plead facts that would support the inference that because of the nature of a relationship or additional circumstances . . . the noninterested director would be more willing to risk his or her reputation than risk the relationship with the interested director."
+The Court disagrees.
+Under Delaware law, plaintiffs "must plead facts that would support the inference that because of the nature of a relationship or additional circumstances . . . the non-interested director would be more willing to risk his or her reputation than risk the relationship with the interested director."
 Beam, 845 A.2d at 1052.
 Whether plaintiffs have pled sufficient facts must be resolved on a director-by-director basis through an analysis of the particularized factual allegations.
 Khanna v.
 McMinn, No. Civ.
 A. 20545-NC, 2006 WL 1388744, at \15 (Del.
 Ch.
 May 9, 2006).